cgonzalez-2338/FALL_GAME-2338/Game-Review_4.md

 ## Final Thoughts

 Bioshock 2 was my experience with the Bioshock series.
 I feel I connect with it on some story parts that remind me of personal experiences I've had reguarding my parents.
 The story touches home for me and its very immersive.
-From the scenery of just being under the surface, in the sea, to the characters that either aid or hunt you,
+From the scenery of just being under the surface, in the sea, to the characters that either aid or hunt you, and even the weapons given to you.

 ## Additional Information